Eburneana scharffi: Comparison to other species

-The spider is distinguished from other members of genus by the four nipple-like shapes on its spinneret.
+The spider is distinguished from other members of genus by the four nipple-like shapes on its spinnerets.
 The male has a particularly long and slender embolus, while the pattern on the abdomen of the female makes it easy to tell apart.
 Compared to the male Eburneana wandae specifically, the spider can be identified by the swollen tibia in the front leg and more robust chelicerae.
 It shares some similarities with other ant-mimicking jumping spiders, particularly the males that have front legs that are similar to members of the family Pelleninae.